Cultural arts enrich the lives of our citizens. They educate, inspire, entertain, and can provide significant opportunities for economic development.

 For more information, contact the Arts Council at (910) 323-1776 or e-mail email@example.com.

-Funds are available through a simple two-part process involving 1) a letter of intent 2) a brief application.
+Funds are available through a simple process involving a brief application.
 MAAs do not operate with a typical fixed deadline.
 To provide municipalities with as much flexibility as possible, deadlines are based on the timeline of your project.
 The Letter of Intent form is due at least 90 days prior to the project start date.
-After letter of intent submission, the Arts Council will review the information and potentially make recommendations to maximize the impact of the cultural arts opportunity for your community.
-Once notified to move forward, the submission of your full application is due at least 60 days prior to the project start date.
+The submission of your application and attachments is due at least 60 days prior to the project start date.
 Please note: 2017-18 funds must be requested no later than March 31st so that we may prepare for the end of our fiscal year.

 The upcoming cycle covers projects from July 1, 2017, through June 30, 2018.

 Application – At Least 60 Days Prior to the Event Project Start Date

 Final Report - At Least 30 Days After Project Ends

 Projects must occur before June 30, 2018